Dev · March 2026

 assert result != "hello"

-The engine will run a verify loop: generate, test, retry with failure context injected into the prompt — traceback, failing assertion, last generated body — up to three times.
+The engine runs a verify loop: generate, test, retry with failure context injected into the prompt — traceback, failing assertion, last generated body — up to three times.
 The model gets to see exactly why it failed and try again with that context.
 Nothing silently swallowed.
 This is how code generation should work: tight feedback, not one-shot hope.

 The reference implementation will be a SQLite engine — not a wrapper around Python's sqlite3, but an implementation of SQLite's behavior from scratch.
 Parser, B-tree storage, query executor, type system, persistence to the actual .db file format.
-We chose SQLite because its behavior is exhaustively documented and correct behavior is unambiguous.
-If Specforge can build that, it works at real-world complexity.

-The extractor (code → spec) completes the loop.
+The extractor completes the loop.
 Point it at any rule-compliant Python file and it will produce a spec: parse the structure, generate behavior descriptions, generate tests from the description rather than the implementation — explicitly instructed not to reflect the code it was shown — then verify those tests against the original source before including them.
-The round-trip is how we'll measure spec quality.
-A good spec should survive it.

 This matters for any agent doing serious software work.
 Right now, models improvise.
 Specforge is a path toward something better: a format where model output is verifiable, reproducible, and extractable from existing codebases.
-A common language between agents, between runs, between teams.

 Early days.
 If you're working on spec quality, LLM reproducibility, or code generation infrastructure — or if you just want consistent output from your own build pipelines — we'd like to hear from you.